 In 1997 families from San Diego moved to Chicago, IL and Spokane, WA.
 Their desire to have CYT in their communities motivated them to start their own local branches under the CYT umbrella.

-CYT has now grown to be the largest children’s theater organization of its kind with branches in 17 states.
-CYT trains more than 20,000 young people annually (as of March 2018).
+CYT has now grown to be the largest children’s theater organization of its kind with branches in 15 states.
+CYT trains more than thousands of students annually.

-CYT Tucson was founded in 2005 and has produced forty-nine shows over the past thirteen seasons.
+CYT Tucson was founded in 2005 and has produced forty-eight shows over the past fourteen seasons.